Understanding Nutrition and Making Healthy Food Choices

 Breakfast

-Steel cut oats topped with fresh berries, a few walnuts and milk if desired
+Steel cut oats topped with fresh berries, a few walnuts or pecans and milk if desired

 Snack